 This has prompted me to work on a series of clouds games and lesson ideas.
-Raisin and I are watching the Spring sky this week to see what we see.
+Raisin and I are watching the spring sky this week to see what we see.

 Somehow, we chose the most uninteresting week for clouds in Chicagoland, a place where it usually is plenty cloudy!
 This week, it seems there is little-to-no cloud cover.
 Ah well!
 It’s making us more aware of the sky, and that’s a good thing for Spring!
-Let’s welcome fair weather whenever we can get it!

-We used Sarah Calvert’s chart this week.
-Because we loved learning about clouds so much, I developed a more complete product.
+Let’s welcome fair weather whenever we can get it!cause we loved learning about clouds so much, I developed a more complete product.

 I made information posters about 10 different kinds of clouds (an option with clip art, and another with full-color photographs).
-I made charts for the water cycle and clouds.
-I made BINGO cards for cloud recognition practice, and there are some task cards to practice the concepts learned in the other activities.
+Then, I made charts for the water cycle and clouds.
+I made BINGO cards for cloud recognition practice.
+There are also some task cards to practice the water cycle concepts learned in the other activities.
 I think the whole bundle is a lot of fun!